 The average milk or dark chocolate bar contains relatively small amounts of caffeine.
 For example, a small bar of milk chocolate contains 9 milligrams of caffeine, according to the USDA National Nutrient Database.
 Dark chocolate's higher cocoa content means it can have over double the caffeine of milk chocolate.
 A small bar of 80 percent cocoa chocolate contains 21 grams.
 White chocolate contains no caffeine at all as the cocoa content is almost zero.

 Sugar Free Chocolate

 Some artificial sweeteners have a laxative effect.
 This means that they can stimulate the bowel to move feces through the colon faster.
 The result is often uncomfortable bowel movements and a need to visit the bathroom.
-Some diabetic chocolate in particular contains sweeteners made from chemicals called polyols.
+Some chocolate for people with diabetes, in particular contains sweeteners made from chemicals called polyols.
 According to a report in the BBC, doctors recommend eating less than 20 grams of polyols per day.
-Yet, some diabetic chocolate contains as much as 6 grams per small piece.
+Yet, some chocolate for people with diabetes contains as much as 6 grams per small piece.
 Polyols may create a laxative effect.

 True caffeine-free chocolate doesn't exist.
 Imitation chocolate, such as bars made from carob or soy, contain no caffeine.
 However, they also contain no cocoa, so aren't really chocolate bars in the strictest sense.
 Similarly, white chocolate is made using cocoa butter, not cocoa solids.
 That means it contains no caffeine.
 However, chocolate purists also question whether white chocolate is a true chocolate.
 If you're trying to keep your caffeine intake low, stick to high-milk chocolate or white chocolate.